janinepdevera/topic-modeling-WZB-manifestos/README.md

 ## Summary

-Investigating topics related to foreign policy pre and post Cold War using the Manifesto Project Database of the Wissenschaftszentrum Berlin für Sozialforschung.
+This project investigates foreign policy priorities of US and UK during and after the Cold War.
+A Latent Dirichlet Allocation (LDA) topic model is applied to the Manifesto Project Database of WZB to extract relevant topics during the period of interest.